rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_Civium_Term_Psalter (1).md

-# Civium Core Terms with Poetic Descriptors
+# CoCivium Core Terms with Poetic Descriptors

-_A working glossary of key Civium and Godspawn concepts, each with a poem-fragment to act as mnemonic, myth, and mood._
+_A working glossary of key CoCivium and Godspawn concepts, each with a poem-fragment to act as mnemonic, myth, and mood._

 ---